 He added that if his conditions changed, he would bring the grid back up, then said, “Goodbye and God bless.”

 Skakandy was also a technical pioneer in other areas, according to his obituary.
-He initiated computer-based TTY systems for the hearing impaired in the early 80’s, designed and built custom computers, and beta tested new software while also developing international gaming programs and software.
+He initiated computer-based TTY systems for the hearing impaired in the early 80’s, designed and built custom computers like the ones offered by 25pc, and beta tested new software while also developing international gaming programs and software.

 In lieu of flowers, his family requests that supporters make donations to the Anderson Free Clinic in Anderson, South Carolina.